 If you’re planning to export anything with a potential military use you should always seek advice on whether a licence is required.

-For further information, read Export controls: an introductory guide or email the Department for Business, Innovation & Skills (BIS) Export Control Organisation at firstname.lastname@example.org to check whether restrictions are likely to apply.
+For further information, you can also read Export controls: an introductory guide from the Department for International Trade (DIT) Export Control Joint Unit.

 There is excellent and comprehensive information on whether your product is subject to licensing or controls at the UK government web site.
 It’s a resource worth checking out if your product falls into any of the following categories:

 - Animals and animal products, including live animals

 - Objects of cultural interest, including antiques and works of art

 - Prescription drugs, medicines and the materials used to make them